 Is it better to introduce solids early to prevent allergies?

-Unless your baby is high risk and a health professional has advised you to start before six months, then there’s no need to start before your baby is showing all the signs of readiness.
-On the other hand, once you do start solids at six months, aim to begin introducing potentially allergenic foods as soon as you can.
+Unless your baby is high risk and a health professional has advised you to start before six months, there’s no need to start before your baby is showing all the signs of readiness.
+On the other hand, once you do start solids at six months, aim to begin introducing potentially allergenic foods as soon as you can to help prevent food allergy.

 My baby is watching me while I’m eating, does this mean he’s ready?